antoniodegou/wordupp/README/TXT/ux_strategy.md

 ## Target Audience

-- mainly the Social Media users that post.
+- Mainly the Social Media users that post.
 - Any other case in which a user might need word art with this style

 ## Market Research